We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The original form of milk of magnesia usually produces a bowel movement in 30 minutes to 6 hours.

 Milk of magnesia is one of the most commonly used over-the-counter treatments for constipation.
-Constipation is when a person is passing stools fewer than three times a week.
+Constipation is when a person is passing stools fewer than

 People experiencing constipation may report the following symptoms: